classicfoo/notething/README.md

 X Shift+tab does not work on single lines
 T Highlighter actions does not undo
 T After accidently captialising every word on a line, can't undo

-# Test Area

-M Asdfasf
-	M Testing
-	M This is a nested bullet
-	M This is a nested bullet

-T This is a bullet
-	X This is a nested bullet

-T This is a bullet.
-T This is a bullet.
-	T This is a nested bullet.

-T This is a bullet.
-	M This is a migrated bullet
-	N This is a note

-## This Is A Heading

-T Asdfasf

-T Asdfasfa

 # Study